 Rationale: The passage argument is not that all actions determined by self-interest should be regulated—only those actions in which the gain of one represents a loss to all and voluntary restraint is unlikely.

-Thus, option A is incorrect.
 Implicitly, coercion is needed to “produce responsibility” in circumstances to which the parable of the commons applies—i.e., resources are held collectively, so that self-interest “compels each to increase his or her gain without limit in a world that is limited.”
-Thus, option B is correct.
+So, option A is incorrect.

-Thus, option C is incorrect.
 The passage questions the “assumption that decisions reached individually will collectively be the best decisions for society as a whole.”
 This is a question of economic philosophy, not of personal morality.
-Thus, option D is incorrect
+Thus, options C and D are incorrect.

 The correct answer is A. This is a Skill 2 question, and you must use knowledge from Content Category 1B, Transmission of genetic information from the gene to the protein, to solve this problem.